BHanbashi/observability-lab/README.md

 > Note: If you intend to copy & paste this text in vim, watch out for transcription errors, especially with quote marks.

 Running `make` or `make cluster` will create a k3d cluster capable of running this lab.
 You are all familiar with makefiles so we won’t delve into this file any further, but we will be adding more to it as we proceed.
 Note though that we have asked K3D not to install `Traefik` as an ingress controller.
-We will use `ingress-nginx` for this lab.
+We will use `ingress-nginx` for this lab if necessary.

 The `list` target exists to examine, and possibly debug, our work via helm.

+There are a few more namespaces and repos in that makefile than we'll use immediately in this lab.
+They are for future expansion.

 ### Installing Consul
 We will install consul from the official helm chart, with the following values